BrenoFariasdaSilva/Dagster-Education-Model/README.md

 cd Dagster-Educacao # Enters the project folder make dependecies # Installs the project dependencies, such as:
 # Install Python dependencies of the model -> pandas, matplotlib, seaborn and scikit-learn.
+# Install the database module dependencies -> psycopg2-binary and sqlalchemy, etc.
 # Install Docker and Docker-Compose.
 # Build the docker-compose.
 ```